lupyuen/pinephone-emulator/README.md

 TODO: GICv3 won't work in Unicorn, so we have to simulate Timer Interrupts and I/O Interrupts

+TODO: Read VBAR_EL1 to fetch Vector Table.
+Then trigger SVC 0 and Timer Interrupt.

 ![Unicorn Emulator for Avaota-A1 SBC](https://lupyuen.org/images/unicorn3-avaota.jpg)